jcmiller11/PSBS/README.md

 This is an early development release and changes may be made to the project structure and config file formats in the future.

+## Features

+ - Compile PuzzleScript games from many files using Jinja2 templates
+ - Load existing PuzzleScript projects right from their gists
+ - Load existing PuzzleScript projects from a source text file
+ - Save PuzzleScript projects to gists
+ - Launch your project from play.html or the PuzzleScript editor

 ## Installing

 Simply run the following command from your terminal